identinet/did-web-server/README.md

-# web-id Server
+# did-web Server

-The web-id Server provides an HTTP server for managing DID Documents for the [did:web method](https://w3c-ccg.github.io/did-method-web/). did:web is a simple DID method that relies on DNS and HTTP servers to provide DID Documents that represent a self-sovereign identities.
+The did-web server provides an HTTP server for managing DID Documents for the [did:web method](https://w3c-ccg.github.io/did-method-web/). did:web is a simple DID method that relies on DNS and HTTP servers to provide DID Documents that represent a self-sovereign identities.
 Unlike many other DID methods, did:web